 Legends of Runeterra has been inspired by a diverse range of influences.
 Gameplay Initiative Lead Blake Midstokke, for example, cites his love for collecting obscure CCGs, mentioning the Harry Potter and The Wheel of Time CCGs in the process.
 And, of course, Riot has had plenty of time to study its major competitors – Hearthstone, Magic: The Gathering – and, if we’re being really generous, Artifact.

-No one could accuse the devs behind LoR of not being passionate about the history and medium of card games, that’s for sure.
+No one could accuse the devs behind LoR of not being passionate about the history and medium of card battle games, that’s for sure.

 This was made all the more obvious during a visit to Riot Games’ Dublin studio, where we were introduced to the intricacies of the company’s new digital CCG.
 Along with getting some hands-on time of the game itself, we also sat down with design director Andrew Yip and associate art director Andrew Silver to discuss the game’s inspirations, fresh new art style, and the lessons the team has learned from looking at other CCG communities.